Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Defeat Toby by obtaining all prizes without your active Pokémon ever becoming poisoned!
 [No In-Battle Save]_

-Recommended Deck Build
+Recommended Deck Build: Legendary Zapdos Deck

 Strategy Tips:

-* Taking him out as quick as possible is the goal.
-The only Pokemon in his deck are Magmar and Weedle.
-He has four of each in his deck so it's most likely he'll have at least one or two on his bench each time.
+* Taking him out as quick as possible before he can get his Magmar or Weedle out is the goal.

 * It's common for him to open up with Kangaskhan, like many other trainers, in order to use Fetch and set up his bench quickly.
-Kangaskhan can't poison so it's great to have it as his active Pokemon.
+Kangaskhan can't poison so it's great if it's his active Pokemon.
+Keeping energy off of Kangaskhan so it can't retreat is a solid plan.

-* His AI doesn't really prioritize much, in comparison to other opponents.
-He doesn't have a wild strategy or anything.
-Generally, his goal is to get a Magmar or Weedle out onto the field and defeat you using poison.
+* His doesn't really prioritize much and doesn't have a wild strategy or anything.
+Generally, he tries to get a Magmar or Weedle out onto the field and defeat you using poison.
 He doesn't always do this but will try if the opportunity presents itself.

-* Energy removal, to keep his Weedle and/or Magmar from using their poison attacks is, very useful.
-Gust of Wind to drag his Kangaskhan's onto the field will help ensure that you won't get poisoned.
-He does have a few Switch's in his deck but, with a little luck, you can keep one step ahead.
-He has four Double Colorless Energy so remove them each time you see one if you can.
-They're prioritized to be played on Kangaskhan when possible.
+* Energy removal and Gust of Wind, to drag his Kangaskhan's onto the field, will help ensure that you won't get poisoned.
+He has a few Switch's in his deck but, with a little luck, you can keep one step ahead.

-* Zapdos shines here since you can nuke his entire bench with one attack each.
-Kangaskhan is the only Pokémon he has with enough HP to tank a hit.
-With good RNG, he won't be able to do much past that if he can't fill his bench.

-* Keeping energy off of Kangaskhan so it can't retreat is a solid plan.
-It costs four energy to attack and three to retreat, making his only options to get it off the field are if you knock it out or he uses a Switch.

-* Using Itemfinder to bring your energy removal cards back to your hand is great for keeping his Pokemon from doing much of anything.
-With good RNG, you should be able to take him out within a handful of turns.

 ***